Diesel fuel: Names

 Diesel fuel has many colloquial names; most commonly, it is simply referred to as diesel.
 In the United Kingdom, diesel fuel for road use is commonly called diesel or sometimes white diesel if required to differentiate it from a reduced-tax agricultural-only product containing an identifying coloured dye known as red diesel.
 The official term for white diesel is DERV, standing for diesel-engine road vehicle.
 In Australia, diesel fuel is also known as distillate (not to be confused with "distillate" in an older sense referring to a different motor fuel), and in Indonesia and most of the Middle East, it is known as Solar, a trademarked name from the country's national petroleum company Pertamina.
-The term gas oil (French: gazole) is sometimes also used to refer to diesel fuel.
+The term gas oil (gazole) is sometimes also used to refer to diesel fuel.

 History

 Origins

 Diesel fuel originated from experiments conducted by German scientist and inventor Rudolf Diesel for his compression-ignition engine, which he invented around 1892.
 Originally, Diesel did not consider using any specific type of fuel.
 Instead, he claimed that the operating principle of his rational heat motor would work with any kind of fuel in any state of matter.
 The first diesel engine prototype and the first functional Diesel engine were only designed for liquid fuels.

 At first, Diesel tested crude oil from Pechelbronn, but soon replaced it with petrol and kerosene, because crude oil proved to be too viscous, with the main testing fuel for the Diesel engine being kerosene (paraffin).
 Diesel experimented with types of lamp oil from various sources, as well as types of petrol and ligroin, which all worked well as Diesel engine fuels.
-Later, Diesel tested coal tar creosote, paraffin oil, crude oil, gasoline and fuel oil, which eventually worked as well.
+Later, Diesel tested coal tar creosote, paraffin oil, crude oil, petrol and fuel oil, which eventually worked as well.
 In Scotland and France, shale oil was used as fuel for the first 1898 production Diesel engines because other fuels were too expensive.
 In 1900, the French Otto society built a Diesel engine for use with crude oil, which was exhibited at the 1900 Paris Exposition and the 1911 World's Fair in Paris.
 The engine actually ran on peanut oil instead of crude oil, and no modifications were necessary for peanut oil operation.

 During his first Diesel engine tests, Diesel also used illuminating gas as fuel, and managed to build functional designs, both with and without pilot injection.
 According to Diesel, neither was a coal-dust–producing industry existent, nor was fine, high-quality coal-dust commercially available in the late 1890s.
 This is the reason why the Diesel engine was never designed or planned as a coal-dust engine.
 Only in December 1899, did Diesel test a coal-dust prototype, which used external mixture formation and liquid fuel pilot injection.
 This engine proved to be functional, but suffered from piston ring failure after a few minutes due to coal dust deposition.